jesscancode/tech-job-scraper-case-study/README.md

 ---

-## Flag for my review

-Decisions I made where you may want a different call:

-- **naming n8n:** I kept the workflow engine named, since it's generic and exposes no attack surface.
-Swap to "a workflow engine" if you'd rather name nothing.
-- **"several South African tech boards":** the public site already implies the niche, so I judged this safe.
-Tighten to "several job boards" if you prefer.
-- **approximate numbers (~30 schema fields, ~two dozen roles, 0.3% coverage, cap of 3):** included as concrete signal.
-Remove any you consider too revealing.
-- **mentioning the AI/proxy/service layers exist:** described only by role, never by vendor.
-  Confirm that's the right level of abstraction.

----

 *Owner: Jess Klette · Last reviewed: 2026-06-24 · Review cadence: when the architecture changes materially.
 This is a public case study; the internal build docs live separately.*